bbrdthierry/Forest-Cover-Type-UCI-InProgress/README.md

 Contributors to this project :

-BOMBARD Thierry
+BOMBARD Thierry,
-DIALLO Ibrahima
+DIALLO Ibrahima,
-MARC Jordan
+MARC Jordan.